talhasyedfaisal-tsf/PF-Lab03-25K-0614/README.md

 I’ve already explored Python during A-Levels and am now diving into C, sharpening my fundamentals while aiming to become a top developer.

 ## Programming Interests
 - Building practical projects with Python and C
 - Exploring AI/ML and data-driven applications
 - Automating everyday tasks to save time
 - Web technologies I plan to learn next (JavaScript/React)

 > I enjoy turning ideas into code that actually solves problems—always curious to learn the next skill that raises the bar.

+## Goals for This Semester
+**_My top priorities_** are to:
+1. Strengthen my C programming skills and core CS fundamentals
+2. Build personal projects to sharpen problem-solving skills
+3. Launch and begin scaling my startup idea